FiniteInteractive/eco-computer-core/ShakingModule/README.md

 # History
-This shaker module was used in Four Computer Core Version 4 (2019) to Version 7.
+This shaker module was used in Eco/Four Computer Core Version 4 (2019) to Version 7.
 (2021)
 # How to Use
 Replace sound with location of the Audio instance.
 # Where to put this